- The Washington Times - Thursday, February 12, 2026

 Advertisement

-In fall 2017, the Guardian cited the dossier for stories such as “How Trump walked into Putin’s web” and “The Trump-Russia dossier: Why its findings grow more significant by the day” and “Christopher Steele believes his dossier on Trump-Russia is 70-90% accurate.”
+In fall 2017, The Guardian cited the dossier for stories such as “How Trump walked into Putin’s web,” “The Trump-Russia dossier: Why its findings grow more significant by the day” and “Christopher Steele believes his dossier on Trump-Russia is 70-90% accurate.”
 (Note: The FBI spent three years desperately trying to confirm any dossier allegation and failed.)

 The story claims it obtained new details from Mr. Bakaj.

-Here’s the whistleblower’s problem.
-According to DNI, two inspectors general investigated the complaint and did not find it credible.
+Here is the whistleblower’s problem: According to the Office of the Director of National Intelligence, two inspectors general investigated the complaint and found it not credible.

 Advertisement